 As drivers, we know it’s important to maintain our vehicles.
 But between work, the kids and the dozens of other things we’d rather be doing, basic car maintenance

 can often fall to the wayside.
 But did you know that taking care of your vehicle not only helps it perform better; it also could mean money in the bank for you?

 1) Don’t skip scheduled service.
 Check your owner’s guide and find out when your scheduled car maintenance services are.
-Usually maintenance is done every 30,000 miles and it involves checking or replacing parts like spark plugs, wires and timing belts.
+Usually maintenance involves checking or replacing parts like spark plugs, wires and timing belts.
 Down the line, other major parts may need replacing in order to keep your vehicle running efficiently and safely.
-While it may cost a little more, scheduling service through your dealer not only guarantees genuine parts and expertise, it also keeps your service history in line and up to date, which will attract more buyers and higher prices when it comes to selling your car.
+While it may cost a little more, scheduling service through your dealer not only guarantees genuine parts and expertise; it also keeps your service history in line and up to date, which will attract more buyers and higher prices when it comes to selling your car.

 2) Replace the air filter.
 Think of it as your car’s lungs.
-A clogged air filter can reduce gas mileage in older cars with carbureted engines by as much as 14 percent.
-Replacing clogged air filters on newer cars can help improve acceleration time.
+By replacing clogged air filters on older vehicles with carbureted engines, you can improve your car's fuel economy and acceleration by a few percent under normal replacement conditions, according to FuelEconomy.gov, the official U.S. government source for fuel economy information.
+Additionally, replacing clogged air filters on newer cars can help improve acceleration time.

-and expertise, save preferred dealers, send service reminders and more.
+and Toyota expertise, save preferred dealers, send service reminders and more.